What does Mark mean?

 Mark Enoch (M.E.), ..

-Mark is a very popular first name for men (#14 out of 1220) and also a very popular surname or last name for all people (#2538 out of 88799).
-(1990 U.S. Census)
+Mark is a very popular first name for men (#14 out of 1220, Top 1%) and also a very popular last name for all people (#2091 out of 150436, Top 1%).
+(2000 U.S. Demographics)

 Mark reached its apex position of #6 in the U.S. during the years 1960-1969, and is at #196 currently.
 (Top Baby Names, 2015)